Skip to main content

 Mark every place where you stumble, hedge, or use vague language.
 Those are the exact points most likely to break in a sales call, proposal review, or kickoff.

 Expected output: a plain-language offer statement you can reuse in your proposal.
-Example shape: "We help your team [do concrete thing] by [mechanism].
-It works when [key condition].
-It does not solve [known limit]."
+Example shape: "We help your team complete one concrete job through a named mechanism.
+It works when the key condition is present.
+It does not solve the adjacent problem you are excluding."

 Once the explanation is clear, pressure-test the boundary.
 Ask what a reasonable client could assume from your wording that you do not intend to deliver.
 Give yourself permission to doubt here: question your first draft instead of defending it.